 First and foremost, you’re going to need to pay attention to the material of the stock.
 Originally, Mosin Nagants were in a wooden stock, which is vulnerable to moisture and is also very heavy.
 It simply requires a good degree of attention to keep in good condition.

-One of the main reasons to upgrade your stock in the first place is to make it more weather resistant; this is why the overwhelming majority of upgraded Mosin Nagant stocks on the market are made out of synthetic materials.
+One of the main reasons to upgrade your stock in the first place is to make it more weather resistant.
+This is why most upgraded Mosin Nagant stocks on the market are made out of synthetic materials.

 Ease of Adding Accessories